mfagan12/mfagan12/README.md

 ### Hi, I'm Michael Fagan

-I am a data scientist working on computer vision at VectorNorth.
-My academic background is mostly mathematics, with an MSc in Mathematics from George Mason University and a BSc in Physics and Mathematics (dual major) from Virginia Tech.
+I am a data scientist working at VectorNorth, working primarily in computer vision.
+My academic background is mostly mathematics, with an MSc in Mathematics from George Mason University and a dual major BSc in Physics and Mathematics from Virginia Tech.
 Before VectorNorth, I was a machine learning scientist at BlackHorse Solutions, where I worked on projects like:
 - Confidence estimation for neural network predictions
 - Implementing contrastive loss functions for self-supervised pretraining
 - Containerization and deployment of models